70 Degrees Fahrenheit: Understanding the Celsius Equivalent and its Significance

 -

-Agriculture: The optimal growth temperature for many crops and plants can be found within the range of 70°F. For instance, many temperate fruits and vegetables grow best in this temperature range.
-However, this can significantly differ for various plants and crops.
+Agriculture: The optimal growth temperature for many crops and plants can be found within the range of 70°F. Here's a good example: many temperate fruits and vegetables grow best in this temperature range.
+That said, this can significantly differ for various plants and crops.

 Beyond the Conversion: Understanding Temperature Scales